MSME and small business

 India has finally entered the global chip race—not just as a buyer, but as a builder.

-FAQ: India’s Semiconductor Industry
+FAQ: India’s Semiconductors Industry

 It is designed for IoT devices, RFID tags, and sensor systems.